 “It was very calming,” Blumenthal said of the balloon ride, which took off from Louise Hays Park.

 The city of Kerrville shared the news of Blumenthal’s balloon ride on social media, and dozens of people responded, posting birthday wishes — she turns 99 next month.

 Speaking with a German accent, Blumenthal described her memoir that’s scheduled to be published on Amazon on Sept.
 7 — her birthday.
 Some of the proceeds from book sales will be donated to a Jewish memorial in Washington, D.C., she said.
 Blumenthal escaped the Holocaust when her family fled Germany in the 1930s.

 “It’s unbelievable what they did,” Blumenthal said.
 “My (former) in-laws were gassed.

 “I’ve lived in four countries and learned five languages — four and a half, because Spanish is similar to Italian,” she said.

-Blumenthal attributed her longevity and looking younger than her age to the hot springs in Bad from which she daily drank as a child
+Blumenthal attributed her longevity and looking younger than her age to hot springs in Germany from which she daily drank as a child

 “By the time we left (Germany), I was 11, so I won’t tell you my age now,” Blumenthal joked.
 “Age is just a number.
 It depends on how you feel.
 I feel pretty good.
 The only thing I lost was the willpower to walk.
 Otherwise I don’t have any complaints.”